thomasclarke1969/documentation/client/websockets/change-packet.md

 It is not necessary for an application to use all of these events to maintain state.
 New Messages in Conversations that your user is not currently using may not be of interest; updates to Conversations that are not locally cached probably aren't of interest; etc...
 Ultimately, developers will need to evolve a strategy for:

-* Managing a cache of Messages and Conversations that does not grow out of control
+* Managing a cache of Messages, Announcements and Conversations that does not grow out of control
-* Deciding how to handle events on Messages and Conversations that are not already cached (use the REST API to load them or ignore them)
+* Deciding how to handle events on Messages, Announcements and Conversations that are not already cached (use the REST API to load them or ignore them)
 * Deciding whether to cache new objects that are not part of a currently open Conversation (cache them or ignore them).

 Change packets have the following properties in the `body` field: